-Plus, both the Digital Nomad Visa and the SRRV require valid health insurance.
+For some, it's not optional: the Digital Nomad Visa and the SRRV retirement visa both require valid health insurance.

-The Digital Nomad Visa (May 2025) and SRRV require proof of private health insurance valid in the Philippines, covering hospitalization, emergencies, and medical repatriation for your full stay.
+Applying for a Digital Nomad Visa or SRRV?
+Both require proof of private health insurance valid in the Philippines and covering hospitalization, emergencies, and medical repatriation for your entire stay.

 Get global medical coverage in under 5 minutes.